Quick guide: Code of Practice for International Recruitment

 Nepal

-For other health or social care employers (including NHS trusts, private providers, social care organisations, or local authorities) or organisations on the Ethical Recruiters List, the MOU does not allow active recruitment from Nepal.
+Please note, for all health or social care employers (including NHS trusts, private providers, social care organisation, or local authorities) or organisations on the Ethical Recruiters List, the bilateral agreement with Kenya and the MOU with Nepal does not allow active recruitment from these countries.
+Therefore, any active recruitment from Kenya or Nepal outside of the terms of the bilateral agreement and MOU would be deemed a breach of the Code of Practice. |

 Guiding principles